-Exit Poll 2018 Telangana results: Republic TV predicts TRS to win 48-60 seats
+Exit Poll 2018 Telangana results: Majority believe KCR set to return to power

-New Delhi, Dec 7: The exit poll resuls of the Telangana that underwent polling in December 7 were released on Friday.
-In Telangana, India's newest state, the Telangana Rashtra Samithi faces a challenge from an alliance between the Congress, the Telugu Desam Party and two other outfits.
+New Delhi, Dec 7: The K Chandrashekhar Rao-led Telangana Rashtra Samithi (TRS) is likely to storm back to power with an impressive margin in Telangana once the results of the assembly elections are declared on December 11, various exit polls 2018 have suggested.

 [Exit polls 2018 LIVE: Congress-TDP combine unlikely to defeat TRS in Telangana]

-Has K Chandrashekhar Rao, the caretaker chief minister, convinced voters to give him a second term?
-Or has the "mahakutumi" -- the grand alliance -- between the Congress, the Telugu Desam Party and two other outfits managed to spring a surprise?
-Stay tuned.

-The exit poll results will be done by news channels including Times Now-CNX, India Today-Axis, ABP-CSDS, Republic - Jan Ki Baat and India Today-My Axis.
+The exit poll results was done by news channels including Times Now-CNX, India Today-Axis, NEWSX-NETA, ABP-CSDS and Republic - Jan Ki Baat.

 TIMES NOW-CNX: